asynts/writer/Notes/0012_immutable-trees-are-difficult.md

     -   When iterating the tree, I need to keep track of the parent nodes because the child nodes are immutable and thus can not reference their parent nodes.

+    -   When modifying the tree, we need to be able to create a derived version of a node, this is quite involved and I don't know how I could implement this in C++ without tons of boilerplate.

+        It's quite likely that some amount of code generation will be mandatory.

 -   It may not be the right call to use immutable trees for the layout because this could add a ton of complexity in the converter logic.
     However, it may be more flexible when more features are added to the engine later on.